-As I've stated in previous lecture, Access is the paramount principle of librarianship, and all other issues, from censorship to information retrieval or to usability, within LIS, are on some level derived from or framed by that principle of Access.
+Access is the paramount principle of librarianship, and all other issues, from censorship to information retrieval or to usability, are on some level derived from or framed by that principle of Access.

-This week, then, we devote ourselves to a discussion of electronic access, and it is helpful to begin with Samples and Healy (2014), who provide a nice framework for thinking about managing electronic access.
+This week we devote ourselves to a discussion of electronic access.
+To start, let's begin with Samples and Healy (2014), who provide a nice framework for thinking about managing electronic access.
 They include two broad categories, proactive troubleshooting and reactive troubleshooting of access.

 - "letting public-facing library staff know about planned database downtime"